Should Christians Practice Yoga?

 Some time ago while doing a study about the new moon worship day mentioned in the Old Testament, and quite by accident, I ran into some very curious comments about

-how the day was observed by some Yoga practitioners and their students.
+how the new moon was observed by some Yoga practitioners and their students.
 The observance may not be kept by all Yoga groups but the reasons given do suggest a very fascinating dimension to yoga

 that many people may not be aware of.
 And Christians who practice yoga should find this very interesting.